Choose a type

 - Leukaemia CARE

-Leukaemia CARE provides care and support to patients, their families and carers whose lives have been affected by leukaemia, lymphoma or a related blood disorder.
+Leukaemia CARE is a charity that provides care and support to patients, their families and carers whose lives have been affected by leukaemia, lymphoma or a related blood disorder.

 Below is a sample of the sources used in our leukaemia information.
 If you would like more information about the sources we use, please contact us at email@example.com